odoo/documentation/legal/terms/enterprise.rst

 license to use (execute, modify, execute after modification) the Odoo Enterprise Edition software, under the terms set forth in :ref:`appendix_a`.

-In return, the Customer agrees take all necessary measures to guarantee the unmodified execution of the part of the Software that verifies the validity of the Odoo Enterprise Edition usage and collects statistics for that purpose, including but not limited to the running of an instance and the number of Users.
+The Customer agrees to take all necessary measures to guarantee the unmodified execution of the part of the Software that verifies the validity of the Odoo Enterprise Edition usage and collects statistics for that purpose, including but not limited to the running of an instance and the number of Users.